Tan Zheng: Childhood

 At school, Tan Zheng became friends with his future fellow revolutionary and brother-in-law Chen Geng.
 In the year of 1914, the Seven Star Bridge School was turned into a primary school.
 In this year, a classmate of Mao Zedong at Dong Shan School called Huang Duzhi became a teacher of the Seven Star Bridge Primary School.
 Tan Zheng was greatly influenced by this teacher.
-Mr. Huang told them about the Boxer Movement, the reform movement of 1898, the revolution of 1911, the October Revolution, so that Tan Zheng came to believe that only revolution could save the nation in peril.
+Mr. Huang told them about the Boxer Rebellion, the reform movement of 1898, the 1911 Revolution, and the October Revolution, so that Tan Zheng came to believe that only revolution could save the nation in peril.
 Tan determined to study in the Dong Shan School, when he was able to enroll though the recommendation of his friend Chen Geng.
 Tan studied in the Dong Shan School.
 In 1923, Tan began to read New Youth and other advanced/progressive books, and actively participate in the patriotic movement.

 Personal life

-His father arranged for Tan Zheng to study at Chen Geng's place? at the age of ten.
+His father arranged for Tan Zheng to study at Chen Geng's place at the age of ten.
 There, Tan became deeply attached Chen Qiukui.
 At that time, Hunan custom was that when children were over ten years old, the adults would engage them to be married.
 Observing that Tan Zheng and Chen Qiukui were in love, their parents were naturally very happy.
 Soon, the two families chose an auspicious day for the younger pair to marry.
 In 1924, Tan Zheng graduated from the Dong Shan School, and the marriage was held.
 At that time, Tan Zheng was 18 and Chen Qiukui was 15.
 After their marriage, Tan Zheng often talked about his ideas and aspirations with his wife.
 With his wife's understanding and support, Tan Zheng decided to join the National Revolutionary Army Second Front Army.
 Half a year later, Chen Qiukui unexpectedly fell sick and died.
 Tan was inconsolable and had not been able to overcome the loss of his wife for 13 years.

-Tan Zheng and Wang Changde, a fellow party member, were married.
+Tan Zheng and Wang Changde, a fellow CCP member, were married.
 Tan Zheng and his second wife Wang Changde, who was also a widow, had a happy lifelong marriage.